Naval Good Shooting Medal: Description

 Since the medal could be won multiple times, each subsequent award is indicated by the award of a clasp which is inscribed with the ship's name, year, gun bore and gun type.
 The clasp was designed to be attached to the suspender with rivets, in roller chain fashion.
-Only 53 men ever won a clasp to the medal.
 The clasp depicted alongside was awarded to 208318 Able Seaman H. Croton of HMS Warrior who had won his medal in 1907, as the 1908 champion on the 7½ inch 50-calibre breech loading naval gun.